solana-labs/solana/docs/src/running-validator/validator-reqs.md

 | Accounts Drive\(s\) | None                                                  | Samsung 970 Pro 1TB    | 2x Samsung 970 Pro 1TB |                                                                                        |
 | GPU                 | Nvidia 1660ti                                         | Nvidia 2080 Ti         | 2x Nvidia 2080 Ti      | Any number of cuda-capable GPUs are supported on Linux platforms.                      |

+## Virtual machines on Cloud Platforms

+You can run validator on any VMs hosted on cloud computing platforms.
+However, this is not recommended for long-term cost-efficient perspective.

+However, it may be convenient to run RPC nodes on VM instances for your internal usage.
+This use case includes exchanges and services built on Solana.

+In fact, the offical mainnet-beta API nodes are currently run on GCE `n1-standard-32` (32 vCPUs, 120 GB memory) instances with 2048 GB SSD for operational convenience.

+For other cloud platforms, select instance types with similar specs.

+Also note that egress internet traffic usage may turn out to be high, especially for the case of running staked validators.

+## Docker

+Running validator for live clusters (including mainnet-beta) inside Docker is not recommended and generally not supported.
+This is due to concerns of general docker's containerzation overhead and resultant performance degradation uneless specially configured.

+We use docker only for development purpose.

 ## Software

 - We build and run on Ubuntu 18.04.
 Some users have had trouble when running on Ubuntu 16.04